This post covers the top 10 things to do in Barcelona in November, including evening, free, and family-friendly activities, updated for 2023.

-Overtime the paella receipe has developed, becoming one of the most popular dishes in the country (and the world, actually).
+Over time the paella recipe has developed, becoming one of the most popular dishes in the country (and the world, actually).

 If you'd like to learn how to cook a traditional seafood version, classes can be found in Barcelona.

-In fact, you will go along to buy ingrediants at La Boqueria with the chef, tasting tapas along the way, before your paella making workship.
-It's truely a tasty activity!
+In fact, you will go along to buy ingredients at La Boqueria with the chef, tasting tapas along the way, before your paella-making workshop.
+It's truly a tasty activity!

 Of course, you can always find Paella and other delicious foods in restaurants throughout Barcelona.

 10. Save Money with an Attraction Discount Pass